 Jurisdiction of Saskatchewan Courts

 If you need to start a family law case it is important to first make sure that it can be heard in Saskatchewan.
-The Form Wizard and self-help kits, discussed in Unrepresented Litigants, can only be used to apply to a Saskatchewan Court of Queen’s Bench.
-Whether a Court of Queen’s Bench in Saskatchewan can hear a particular case, as opposed to a court in another province, depends on the type of case and where the parties and any children live.
+The Form Wizard and self-help kits, discussed in Unrepresented Litigants, can only be used to apply to a Saskatchewan Court of King’s Bench.
+Whether a Court of King’s Bench in Saskatchewan can hear a particular case, as opposed to a court in another province, depends on the type of case and where the parties and any children live.

 There are a number of laws that govern family law cases and the jurisdiction of the Court can be different depending on the law the application is made under.
 For more information about these laws see Family Law Basics.

 Married spouses can only be granted a divorce under the Divorce Act.
-A Queen’s Bench Court in Saskatchewan can hear a divorce case if either spouse has been habitually resident here for at least one year.
+A King’s Bench Court in Saskatchewan can hear a divorce case if either spouse has been habitually resident here for at least one year.
 You are habitually resident in Saskatchewan if you live here.
 You are still considered to be habitually resident even if you leave temporarily.
 However, if you leave for an indefinite period of time, even if you do plan on returning at some time, you are no longer habitually resident here.

 If divorce cases are started in two different provinces on two different days, one party can agree to discontinue their case.
 If the parties do not agree it will be heard in the province where it was first started.
 If the cases are started on the same day, one party can agree to discontinue their case.
 If neither case is discontinued a court must decide where the case will be heard.
 If either or both of the cases include a request for a parenting order, the court will order that province where the child is habitually resident to hear the case.
 If a parenting order is not requested, the court will order that the province where the spouses last maintained a habitual residence hear the case.
 In other cases it is up to the court to decide which province the case should be heard in.